 Massachusetts Assault and Battery with a Dangerous Weapon on a Family/Household Member

 Massachusetts 209A Violation

 Massachusetts Stalking/Criminal Harassment

 The Law Office of David Ellison will Fight for You

 If you are charged with a crime of domestic violence or if someone seeks a protective order against you, you should contact an experienced Massachusetts Criminal Defense Lawyer as soon as possible.
-Attorney David Ellison will meet with you to come up with a unique strategy on how to best defend your case.
+Our lawyers will meet with you to come up with a unique strategy on how to best defend your case.
 We will conduct our own investigation into the case and help you to come up with a defense for your charges.
-Do not wait to contact Attorney David Ellison today at 401-230-5520.
+Do not wait to contact Ellison Law LLC today at 401-230-5520.